Ilan12346-maya/XinputBridge/README.md

 ## Installation Instructions

+Download winefiles_with_install.zip and run install_winefiles.exe

+the code of the installer is at xinput_dev\output\install.ahk

 Generaly it's recommended to utilize a separate container.

 wine 9.3 should be the most stable atm.

+# Installation Manual

 ### Mobox: